nicholasbulka/raspberryPiMobileSAM/pi5/README.md

+so the masks are there, they are just appearing and disappearing too quickly to notice.

+fix this soon.

 Full details of frames:
 Current frame: shape=(37, 30, 3), dtype=uint8, min=3, max=254
 Previous frame: shape=(54, 96, 3), dtype=uint8, min=0, max=255